steviemk94/openNMS/README.md

 How to Run:

-1. Using Eclipse checkout the package from  github (https://github.com/steviemk94/openNMS), Eclipse will build the package automatically
+1. Using Eclipse checkout the package from  github (https://github.com/steviemk94/openNMS).
+Eclipse will build the package automatically

-2. Run MainClass.java and pass in the filepath and name (C:\Users\stevi\OneDrive\Desktop\test2.yaml) as a Program Arguement
+2. Run MainClass.java and pass in the filepath and name e.g C:\Users\stevi\OneDrive\Desktop\test2.yaml as a Program Argument

 3. When prompted "Please enter OID:", click into the console